-- All students will be instructed and tested on proper safety procedures. - Each student is required to purchase safety glasses and a 3" notebook for this class and 20 insertable tabs. - Each student will come to class prepared to work and have all supplies at his/her desk. - These supplies are: Text books, 3-ring binder, paper, pencil, tape measure, safety glasses and be dress ready to work in lab area at the beginning of class. - Cell phones can be kept on their person but not used during class hours except during break. - Students will follow jewelry, hair, and clothing rules in the lab area and job site. - No horseplay, cursing, or lack of consideration of others will be allowed.
+- All students will be instructed and tested on proper safety procedures. - Each student will come to class prepared to work and have all supplies at his/her desk. - These supplies are: Textbooks, paper, pencil, tape measure, safety glasses, and be dressed ready to work in the lab area at the beginning of class. - Cell phones can be kept on their person, but not used during class hours except during break. - Students will follow jewelry, hair, and clothing rules in the lab area and job site. - No horseplay, cursing, or lack of consideration of others will be allowed. - All homework is due at the beginning of class unless otherwise stated. - Students must pass safety tests 100% before he/she uses shop tools & equipment. - Ask Permission to use machinery from the instructor. - Report any defective tools, machines, or other equipment to the instructor. - Never remove guards or safety devices from saws or other equipment. - Report all accidents to the instructor regardless of nature of severity. - The operator must turn OFF the power and make certain the machine has STOPPED running before leaving the machine. - Disconnect the power from the machine before performing maintenance. - Use the correct tool for the job. - Keep classroom and job site area floor clean of scraps and litter. - Clean up any spilled liquids immediately. - Respect the property of other students.

-- All homework is due at the beginning of class unless otherwise stated. - Students must pass safety tests 100% before he/she uses shop tools & equipment. - Ask Permission to use machinery from instructor. - Report any defective tools, machines, or other equipment to the instructor. - Never remove guards or safety devices from saws or other equipment. - Report all accidents to the instructor regardless of nature of severity. - Operator must turn OFF power and make certain the machine has STOPPED running before leaving the machine. - Disconnect the power from the machine before performing maintenance. - Use correct tool for the job. - Keep classroom and job sites area floor clean of scraps and litter. - Clean up any spilled liquids immediately. - Respect the property of other students. - Clean the chips from a machine with a brush NOT with a rag or bare hands. - Any DAMAGE to the Bus will be paid for by the student/students responsible. - Always walk in shop or job site, DO NOT RUN. - The stealing of tools will result in the TERMINATION from the class. - Put up tools in it's proper places when finished with them.
-(Cordless tools in their cases). - Clean up work area and tools when you are finished or before you are excused.
+- Clean the chips from a machine with a brush NOT with a rag or bare hands. - Any DAMAGE to the Bus will be paid for by the student/students responsible. - Always walk at the shop or job site, DO NOT RUN. - The stealing of tools will result in the TERMINATION from the class. - Put up tools in their proper places when finished with them.
+(Cordless tools in their cases). - Clean up the work area and tools when you are finished or before you are excused.